Akrog/cinderlib/docs/usage.rst

 required local connection information of this host, create a *Connection* on the storage to this host, and then do the local *Attachment*.

-Given that Cinder drivers are not stateless, *cinderlib* cannot be either and will keep track of all the resources in memory while the library is running, and provides a JSON serialization mechanism to support saving and restoring the state of all the resources.
+Given that *Cinder* drivers are not stateless, *cinderlib* cannot be either.
+That's why we have a metadata persistence plugin mechanism to provide different ways to store resource states.
+Currently we have memory and database plugins.
+Users can store the data wherever they want using the JSON serialization mechanism or with a custom metadata plugin.

 For extended information on these topics please refer to their specific sections.